 Piano Man

 John N-N was a very light-skinned black man with freckles.
 His demeanor reminded me of Batman’s butler, Alfred.
 He said little but got things done properly.
-With no words, it was clear when he thought you ‘out-of-place’.
+Without words, it was clear when he thought you were ‘out-of-place’.

-He had no accent when he spoke.
-Not Southern, Northern, Mid-Western, British; no slang.
+When he spoke, he had no accent—not Southern, Northern, Mid-Western, or British, and no slang.
 I often thought his dad was a lifetime serviceman.
 Military brats have no discernible accent because they move around so much.

 So, I don’t have a clue where he learned to sing and play black gospel piano.
 His rendition was the most soulful I’ve ever heard.
 I’ve searched - in vain - all over YouTube for anything similar to his version.
 Only he knows where he learned it.

-This was the only song I ever heard him perform.
-But I knew I had to have him play for me when I preached again.
+This was the only song I ever heard him perform, but I knew I had to have him play it for me when I preached again.
 I still played the hymns for the services.
-He couldn’t.
-But whenever he would, I had him play “Precious Memories” for our service.
+He couldn’t, but whenever he would, I had him play “Precious Memories” for our service.

 Bakery Work